 Appropriate Grounds for Appeal.

 Grades are subject to appeal only when the student believes that the grade was awarded in an inequitable, arbitrary, or erroneous manner.
-Appropriate grounds for appeal include circumstances where the grade was assigned based on:
+Appropriate grounds for appeal are only circumstances where the grade was assigned based on:

-inequitable treatment that is the result of departure from the instructor’s stated standards, and course policies; or
+Inequitable treatment that is the result of departure from the instructor’s stated standards, and course policies;

-a decision based on an error in fact.
+A decision based on an error in fact.

 If the student believes that the grade was assigned inappropriately due to discrimination or sexual harassment, the case must first be resolved through procedures for such complaints (see UNT Resolution Procedures for Complaints of Discrimination, Harassment, or Retaliation filed with the Office of Equal Opportunity).
 Changes in a grade due to violations of academic integrity cannot be appealed through this process.

 Responsible Party: Students, Office of Equity and Diversity